Developing Energy Metal Projects for the Clean Technology Market

 - Substantial historic work has been completed on the property.

-- Historial grab samples returned values of 25.9 percent copper and 2.8 percent cobalt.
+- Grab samples have returned values over 22 percent copper and nine percent cobalt.

 The Monster Project

-The property remained dormant until 1993, when Monster Joint Venture took over the property.
+The property remained dormant until 1993, when the Monster joint venture took over the property.
 A total of 872 soil samples and 377 rock samples were taken from the property between 1993 and 1988.
-In 1993, soil samples returned values of up to 1,000 ppm copper and returned anomalous cobalt, zinc and lead mineralizations.
-In 1994, grab samples returned values of 25.9 percent copper and 2.8 percent cobalt.
+In 1993, soil samples returned values of over 1,000 ppm copper and returned anomalous cobalt, zinc and lead values.
+These values led to the identification of mineral showings that yielded grab samples with 44.8 percent copper and 2.8 percent cobalt in 1994.

 Between 2001 and 2007, Monster Copper Resources Inc. acquired the property and conducted a range of exploration programs on the property.
 In 2007, Monster Copper analyzed rock and soil samples collected by Blackstone Resources AG (SWX:BLS) for uranium.
 Highlights from those samples include 32 ppm uranium and 20 ppm uranium.